-Art, as a tool, in environmental education has become an integral part of projects that began with WWFUSA and continued with WWF Finland – with a focus on benefitting communities close to Lake Malawi National Park – UNESCO World Heritage Site.
-The torch has been passed on to a Malawian NGO – HEEED (created by WWF Finland) which continues to promote the goals enshrined in their constitution: Health, Education, Environment and Economic Development – working with communities within the area of Nankumba Peninsula, including Lake Malawi National Park.
-HEEED’s ongoing programme has been supported by United Nations Development Programme – GEF Small Grants Programme (www.heeedmalawi.net) and is currently the recipient of a grant from Ensome (Nicaragua).
+Since that date (1998) art, as a tool, in environmental education – has become an integral part of Alison’s involvement with conservation in Malawi.
+This began with WWFUSA and continued with WWF Finland – with a focus on benefitting communities living close to Lake Malawi National Park – UNESCO World Heritage Site.
+In 2004 – the torch was passed to the Malawian NGO HEEED ( World Wide Fund for Nature Finland created the Malawian NGO HEEED (created by WWF Finland) – which continues to promote the goals enshrined in their constitution: Health, Education, Environment & Economic Development – working with communities within the area of Nankumba Peninsula, including Lake Malawi National Park.

-The challenge lies in changing peoples’ behaviour and such initiatives are necessarily slow in taking root.
+After 2012 – HEEED’s ongoing conservation and community programme has been supported by income from the creation of the Cape Maclear EcoLodge and the HEEED Diving School – both begun in 2013.
+However, the challenge lies in changing peoples’ behaviour and such initiatives are necessarily slow in taking root.
 This requires a long-term vision if we are to truly affect the lives of children – the future stewards of their environment.

-Alison continues to work as Educational Advisor with HEEEDMalawi and to support initiatives related to the Health, Education, Environment and Economic Development of communities living adjacent to Lake Malawi National Park – UNESCO World Heritage Site.
-The Cape Maclear EcoLodge and the HEEED Volunteer Programme also help support HEEED goals and anyone interested in visiting/participating – please contact the HEEED Manager: email@example.com
+Alison continues to work as Educational Advisor with HEEEDMalawi and to support initiatives related to the Health, Education, Environment and Economic Development of communities living adjacent to Lake Malawi National Park.
+The Cape Maclear EcoLodge, the HEEED Diving School and the HEEED Volunteer Programme also help support HEEED goals and anyone interested in visiting/participating – please contact the HEEED Manager: email@example.com